 - The chronic drug list will identify which medications will have reduced coverage at other pharmacies.

 - Acute (immediate) care medications like antibiotics and rescue inhalers will continue to be covered at 80% at other pharmacies, similar to other ARTA plans.

 Are there any limitations of the ARTARx pharmacy?

 - ARTARx pharmacy is able to serve all members of the public, including ARTA members that reside in the pharmacy service zone that are able to maintain regular in-person visits with the pharmacy and its registered professionals.

 Can I get over-the-counter (OTC) medications, vitamins, and supplements?
 Will they be covered by the ARTARx plan?

-- These products will be available from ARTARx and can be delivered with your prescription medication or included in compliance pouch packaging.
+- These products are available from ARTARx and can be delivered with your prescription medication or included in compliance pouch packaging.

-- ARTARx will carry a limited supply of non-prescription products including cough-and-cold medications, eye drops, foot care products, etc. While our focus will be on chronic health management, we also want visitors to our pharmacy to have these items conveniently available.
+- ARTARx carries a limited supply of non-prescription products including cough-and-cold medications, eye drops, foot care products, etc. While our focus is on chronic health management, we also want visitors to our pharmacy to have these items conveniently available.